Adolf Butenandt

-Adolf Friedrich Johann Butenandt (/de/; 24 March 1903 – 18 January 1995) was a German biochemist.
+Adolf Friedrich Johann Butenandt (/de/; 24 March 1903, Lehe near Bremerhaven – 18 January 1995, Munich) was a German biochemist.
 He was awarded the Nobel Prize in Chemistry in 1939 for his "work on sex hormones."
 He initially rejected the award in accordance with government policy, but accepted it in 1949 after World War II.
 He was President of the Max Planck Society from 1960 to 1972.
 He was also the first, in 1959, to discover the structure of the sex pheromone of silkworms, which he named bombykol.

 Education and early life

-Born in Lehe, near Bremerhaven, he started his studies at the University of Marburg.
-For his PhD he joined the working group of the Nobel laureate Adolf Windaus at the University of Göttingen and he finished his studies with a PhD in chemistry in 1927.
+Born in Lehe, near Bremerhaven, he started his studies at Marburg University.
+For his PhD, he joined the working group of the Nobel laureate Adolf Windaus at the University of Göttingen and he finished his studies with a PhD in chemistry in 1927.
 His doctoral research was on the chemistry of the insecticidal toxin found in the roots of Derris elliptica which he isolated and characterized.
 After his Habilitation he became lecturer in Göttingen 1931.

 Professional career

-He became a professor ordinarius at the Technical University of Danzig 1933–1936.
-In 1933 Butenandt signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
-In 1936 he applied for the directorship of the Kaiser Wilhelm Institut (later the Max Planck Institute for Biochemistry) in Berlin-Dahlem while also joining the NSDAP on 1 May 1936 (party member No. 3716562).
+He became a professor ordinarius at the Technical University of Danzig from 1933 until 1936.
+In 1933, Butenandt signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
+In 1936, he applied for the directorship of the Kaiser Wilhelm Institut (later the Max Planck Institute for Biochemistry) in Berlin-Dahlem while also joining the NSDAP on 1 May 1936 (party member No. 3716562).
 The earlier director of the Kaiser Wilhelm institute was Carl Neuberg, who had been removed for being a Jew.
 His work on rotenones was considered useful by the Nazi leadership as it could be useful for controlling lice among soldiers in the trenches.
 As the head of a leading institute, he applied for government funding on concentrated research labeled kriegswichtig (important for the war), some of which focused on military projects like the improvement of oxygen uptake for high-altitude bomber pilots.